 Well, that’s about the gist of it.
 Just repeat the procedure as advised until you’ve covered the concrete surface area appropriately.

-So hopefully you’ve gained some valuable new insight on the correct method on how to use an angle grinder to smooth concrete surfaces.
-With the right tools and personal protective equipment, you’ll be able to smooth and finish any unsightly looking concrete surface with a bit of practice and perseverance.
+So hopefully, you’ve gained some valuable new insight on the correct method on how to use your angle grinder to smooth concrete surfaces.
+With the right tools and personal protective equipment, you’ll be able to smooth and finish any unsightly-looking concrete surface with a bit of practice and perseverance.

 So, work safely and efficiently, and don’t be afraid to ask for help from a beer buddy that you could probably compensate with more beer for services rendered.